Contents

 How we prioritise applications

-- we think will have the biggest impact on developing new audiences for independent UK and international film and broader screen activity
+- will have the biggest impact on developing new audiences for independent UK and international film and broader screen activity

 - offer value for money and have the greatest potential to unlock additional partnership funding